 Her work has appeared, or is forthcoming, in The Believer, TriQuarterly, The Missouri Review, Crazyhorse and The New Republic, among many others.
 She is the recipient of a Robinson Jeffers Tor Prize, a Tennessee Williams Scholarship from the Sewanee Writers’ Conference, and Hambidge Fellowship.

-Andrea was born and raised in Rijeka, Croatia, in the former Yugoslavia, before immigrating to the United States.
+Andrea is a native of Rijeka, Croatia.
 She lives in Atlanta, Georgia, where she teaches in the English department of Georgia State University.
+Follow Andrea on Twitter and Instagram @andrea_jurjevic